 - 38. Applicant requests that she be appointed the status of representative plaintiff; - 39.
-Applicant is a member of the Class; - 40.
+Applicant is a member of the Class and has a personal interest in seeking the conclusions that she proposes herein; - 39.1 Applicant is competent, in that she has the potential to be the mandatary of the action if it had proceeded under article 91 of the Code of Civil Procedure; - 40.
 On December 9th, 2016, Applicant's husband read an article dated that day titled "Photo radars to stay on Quebec roads despite court ruling tossing evidence", Applicant disclosing Exhibit P-4; - 41.
 Applicant's husband is a rabbi and read this news article, Exhibit P-4, at his synagogue, where he showed it to his attorney who was also there at that time; - 42.
-Applicant's husband informed his attorney that his wife (the Applicant) had just paid \$137.00 for a statement of offence involving a photo radar only two days prior and that the content of the news article (and judgment it reports on) confirmed his pretentions that something was not kosher with Offence Report the Applicant was issued;
+Applicant's husband informed his attorney that his wife (the Applicant) had just paid \$137.00 for a statement of offence involving a photo radar only two days prior and that the content of the news article (and judgment it reports on) confirmed his pretentions that something was not kosher with the Offence Report the Applicant was issued;